ThatsVie/atlas-web_back_end/personal_data/README.md

 </div>

 <br>
-This project focuses on understanding and handling Personally Identifiable Information (PII) and implementing best practices for data privacy and security in Python.
-It covers how to filter logs, encrypt passwords, and authenticate securely using environment variables.
+This project focuses on securely handling and managing sensitive user data by implementing robust logging, password hashing, and database authentication practices.
+It covers essential techniques such as obfuscating Personally Identifiable Information (PII) in log messages, securely hashing and validating passwords, and connecting to a MySQL database using environment variables.
+The project emphasizes best practices for data privacy and security in Python applications.

 ## Resources